discordjs/guide/guide/sequelize/currency.md

 }).catch(console.error);
 ```

-You'll notice some familiar things here from the previous tutorial, such as the Sequelize declaration being the same.
-We do have something different here, and that's how we import the models.
-Sequelize has an import function to make your code a bit cleaner when you have many models to use.
-We pull the two models and the junction table, sync them, and add items to our shop.
+Here we pull the two models and the junction table from the respective model declarations, sync them, and add items to our shop.

 A new function here is the `.upsert()` function.
 It's a portmanteau for **up**date or in**sert**.
 We use `upsert` here because just in case you run this file multiple times, it doesn't create duplicates.
 That shouldn't happen because we defined name as *unique* but there's no harm in being safe.
 Upsert also has a nice side benefit; If you adjust the cost, the respective item should also have their cost updated.